Evan Rothstein: Detroit Lions

 He joined the Lions in 2012 as a quality control/special team coach and had responsibility for breaking down film of opponents.
 Rothstein was offensive assistant coach from 2015–2017.
 In 2018, under coach Matt Patricia, he became "head coach assistant/research & analyst," mainly focusing on defense.
 In December 2020, because of quarantine restrictions, he became the defensive play caller for a game against Tom Brady.

 New England Patriots

 Rothstein moved to the Patriots in 2021, with Matt Patricia.
 He started as a member of the research and analysis department.
 He moved up to offensive assistant in 2022 and in 2023 became assistant quarterback coach.
 In the 2024 move to a new head coach, Rothstein was retained and given a new role, assisting head coach Jerod Mayo in situational matters; there was no official name designated for this position.
 His role appears to have been similar to that of former Patriot research director, Ernie Adams.

 Denver Broncos

 On March 6, 2025, Rothstein was hired by the Denver Broncos as their director of game management and offensive line assistant.
+Ahead of the 2026 season, Rothstein was named the assistant quarterbacks coach in addition to his duties as director of game management.